bacontime/blog-mirror/nature/clades.md

 After all, we used to think of reptiles and amphibians as the same kind of thing.
 And it was only in the last century that people realized that mushrooms aren't plants.
 -->

 So let's run with the fish example.
-Let's build a cladistic tree of life using common names instead of latin names.
+I'll build a cladistic tree of life using common names instead of latin names.
-And when a common-name describes a non-clade group, we'll modify our usage of that common name to turn it into a clade.
+When a common-name describes a non-clade group, I'll play a bit fast and loose with that common name to turn it into a clade.

 <!--Insert graphics here.
 Aside with Lupo's comment about how none of the groupings are wrong per se just useless.-->